Carmona, Makati

-Carmona is one of the 33 barangays of Makati, it is located in the northern part of the city.
-It is a residential area with a population of 3,109 recorded by the 2015 census.
-The barangay was named after Comandante Isidro Carmona, a Filipino soldier who fought during the Philippine Revolution against Spaniards.
+Carmona is one of the 23 barangays of Makati.
+It is located in the northern part of the city.
+It is a residential area with a population of 2,745 as of the 2020 census, making it the least populous barangay in the city.
+The barangay was named after Comandante Isidro Carmona, a Filipino soldier who fought during the Philippine Revolution against the Spaniards.

-Carmona is the 2nd least populous barangay in Makati with 3,109 residents.

 History

-The full, official name of this barangay is Isidro Carmona.
-Its namesake was a Filipino commander who participated in several revolts during the 1896 Philippine Revolution against the Spanish Empire.
+From the American period and under a sovereign Republic of the Philippines, Carmona was a sitio of Barrio Tejeros until the early 1960s.
+The full official name of the then sitio was Comandante Carmona.
+It was also alternatively spelled as Kupang, apparently stylized in Tagalog.
+Its namesake was the Filipino commander Isidro Carmona, who participated in several revolts during the 1896 Philippine Revolution against the Spanish Empire.

-From the American period and under a sovereign Republic of the Philippines, the barrio was a sitio of Barrio Tejeros until the early 1960s.
-The barrio captains Miling Mangahas and Emiliano San Pascual, along with their respective Barrio Councils, worked to have Carmona secede from Tejeros as an independent barangay during the same period.
+The barrio captains Miling Mangahas and Emiliano San Pascual, along with their respective barrio councilors, worked to have Carmona secede from Tejeros as an independent barangay that later came into fruition.